inspire-eu-validation/metadata/README.md

 ## Vocabulary

+<a name="emptychar"></a>
+**Empty characterstring:** iso19139 allows (if proper namespaces are available) to express any characterstring as either gco:CharacterString, gmd:Anchor or gmd:PT_FreeText.
+To check an element for having an empty characterstring, each of these representations should be considered.
+The PT_freetext element can be used to supply multilingual values for a characterstring.
+If PT_FreeText is used the validator should check if a value of the string is available in the main language of the document. gmx:Anchor is typically used to reference a URI on which the characterstring content is available.
+The validator should resolve the URI in the gmx:Anchor to validate if the content is available.

+<a name="resolve"></a>
 **Resolve:** Goal is to check if a URL references to an existing document.
-A [http head operation](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4) can give an indication of the availability of the document without fully downloading it.
-The operation might fail due to a number of reasons: the service is temporarily unavailable, the service is protected (status 403)
+First the url can be checked on syntactical correctness.
+Then a [http head operation](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4) can give an indication of the availability of the document without fully downloading it.
+The operation might fail due to a number of reasons: the service is
+(temporarily) unavailable, the service is protected (status 403).

 ## XML namespace prefixes <a name="namespaces"></a>